super-linter/super-linter/README.md

 issues that those tools find as console output, and as [GitHub Actions status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
 You can also [run super-linter outside GitHub Actions](#run-super-linter-outside-github-actions).

+Super-linter can also help you [fix linting and formatting issues](#fix-linting-and-formatting-issues).

 Super-linter is licensed under an
 [MIT License](https://github.com/super-linter/super-linter/blob/main/LICENSE).